Keshin (film)

-Keshin (化身) is a 1986 Japanese film directed by Yōichi Higashi, to a script by Machiko Nasu, based on the 1985 novel of the same title by Junichi Watanabe.
-The film stars Hitomi Kuroki, in her debut role Tatsuya Fuji, and Yoko Aki.
+Keshin (化身), also known as Metamorphosis, is a 1986 Japanese erotic drama film directed by Yōichi Higashi, with a script by Machiko Nasu, based on the 1985 novel of the same title by Junichi Watanabe.
+The film stars Hitomi Kuroki in her debut role, as well as Tatsuya Fuji and Yoko Aki.
+Toei released Keshin on October 10, 1988, in Japan, where it was a box office success.
+The film's theme song, "Tasogarebito" (黄昏人), was performed by Mariko Takahashi.